-One way to check for worn out or failed water pump bearing is to check for water pump shaft movement.
+One way to check for worn out or failed water pump bearings, is to check for water pump shaft movement.

-- To isolate the source of the noise, you can use a large screwdriver or a length of rubber hose to isolate the source.
+- To find the source of the noise, you can use a large screwdriver or a length of rubber hose.

-- Touch the front of your water pump housing with the tip of the screwdriver shaft or one end of the hose.
+- Touch the water pump housing, with the tip of the screwdriver shaft or one end of the hose.

-- Put the other end of the screwdriver or hose against your ear.
-If the bearings are worn out or damaged, you’ll clearly hear the noise coming from your water pump as the bearing causes a rough rotation of the pump shaft.
+- Put the other end of the screwdriver or hose, against your ear.
+Finally, if the bearings are worn out or damaged, you’ll clearly hear the noise coming from your water pump.
+Because, the worn bearings cause a rough rotation of the pump shaft.

-Be aware that a loose or slipping drive belt, an AC compressor, alternator, steering pump, belt tensioner, or another accessory driven by the belt may also cause a similar noise.
+Also, be aware that a loose or slipping drive belt, an AC compressor, alternator, power steering pump, belt tensioner.
+Or, another accessory driven by the belt, may also cause a similar noise.

-On vehicle models where a serpentine, drive or timing belt runs the water pump, you may need to remove the belt to manually check the water pump pulley.
+Also, you may have a vehicle where, a serpentine, drive or timing belt, runs the water pump.
+If so, you may need to remove the belt, to manually check the water pump pulley.

 - Wiggle your pump pulley with your hand.
 If you notice damage or movement, replace the water pump.

-- On vehicles where the radiator fan attaches to the water pump assembly, you can grab the fan and carefully wiggle the fan.
-If you notice movement, most likely the water pump will need replacing, but check that all mounting bolts are tight.
-And carefully examine the fan as well.
-With enough time, a loose or damaged fan will cause the water pump to fail.
+- If rad fan attaches to the water pump assembly, you can grab the fan and carefully wiggle the fan.
+If you notice movement, most likely the water pump, will need replacing.
+But, first check that all mounting bolts are tight.
+And, carefully examine the fan as well.
+With enough time, a loose or damaged fan, will cause water pump noise.

 Important Note !

-You should begin diagnosing a water pump failure as soon as you suspect something is wrong.
-Finally, An early diagnostic can save you thousands of dollars in repairs.
+So, you should begin diagnosing a water pump noise, as soon as you suspect, something is wrong.
+Because, an early diagnostic, can save you thousands of dollars in repairs.